Thomas Baty: The Aëthnic Union and Urania

-In 1911, Clyde founded the Aëthnic Union, a society dedicated to challenging the societal gender binary.
-In 1916, Clyde, along with Esther Roper, Eva Gore-Booth, Dorothy Cornish, and Jessey Wade—fellow members of the Union—launched Urania, a privately circulated journal.
-The journal advocated Clyde's opposition to the rigid classification of people into two genders.
+In 1911, Clyde founded the Aëthnic Union, a society dedicated to challenging the gender binary.
+In 1916, Clyde, Esther Roper, Eva Gore-Booth, Dorothy Cornish, and Jessey Wade, who had also been members of the Union, launched Urania, a privately circulated journal.
+The journal opposed rigid classification into two genders.
 "Sex is an accident" and "There are no 'men' and 'women' in Urania" were regular mottos.
 Clyde also contributed under the name Theta.

-Urania became a central focus for Clyde over the next 25 years, until its publication ceased with the onset of the Second World War.
+Urania became a focus for Clyde over the next 25 years, until its publication ceased with the onset of the Second World War.
 Initially released bimonthly and later three times a year, the journal was distributed privately and free of charge.
-It was printed at various global locations and featured original content, often written by Clyde, alongside reprinted excerpts from books or global mass media, and occasional editorial comments.
-Subjects of the articles included same-sex relationships, androgyny, and sex changes.
+It was printed in several locations and included original material, often written by Clyde, alongside reprinted excerpts from books and newspapers and occasional editorial comments.
+Its subjects included same-sex relationships, androgyny, and sex changes.

 Eve's Sour Apples

 In 1934, Clyde published Eve's Sour Apples, a collection of essays criticising gender distinctions and heterosexual marriage.
-The book envisioned a future where all forms of traditionally masculine behaviour were eradicated and offered guidance on how someone assigned male at birth could adopt a more feminine gender presentation.
-Clyde also passionately opposed the idea that women's worth was tied to motherhood or maternity, arguing that it was disastrous for "every girl's mind to be filled with the gruesome details of maternity".
+The book imagined a future in which traditionally masculine behaviour had been removed, and included guidance on how someone assigned male at birth could adopt a more feminine gender presentation.
+Clyde also opposed the idea that women's worth was tied to motherhood or maternity, writing against "every girl's mind" being "filled with the gruesome details of maternity".